Wei Zhao

 Selected Publications

 How Good Are LLMs for Literary Translation, Really?
-Literary Translation Evaluation with Humans and LLMs - Ran Zhang, Wei Zhao, Steffen Eger, NAACL 2025, Nomination for Best Paper Award (2.5% of paper submissions)
+Literary Translation Evaluation with Humans and LLMs - Ran Zhang, Wei Zhao, Steffen Eger, NAACL 2025, Outstanding Paper Award

 Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation - Steffen Eger, Yong Cao, Jennifer D'Souza, Andreas Geiger, Christian Greisinger, Stephanie Gross, Yufang Hou, Brigitte Krenn, Anne Lauscher, Yizhi Li, Chenghua Lin, Nafise Sadat Moosavi, Wei Zhao, Tristan Miller, preprint, 02/2025